Alert Source Discuss

 Overview of the new contract creation flow

-In EOF EVM, new bytecode is delivered inside a special field in an InitcodeTransaction in the form of EOF containers.
-Such EOF containers may contain arbitrarily deeply nesting subcontainers.
-A target contract of an InitcodeTransaction may execute TXCREATE instruction(s), and each execution refers to one such EOF container (the initcontainer).
+In EOF EVM, new bytecode is delivered by means of creation transactions (with an empty to) in the form of an EOF container (initcontainer).
+Such a container may contain arbitrarily deeply nesting subcontainers.
 The initcontainer and its subcontainers are recursively validated according to all the validation rules applicable for the EOF version in question.
 Next, the 0th code section of the initcontainer is executed and may eventually call a RETURNCONTRACT instruction, which will refer to a subcontainer to be finally deployed to an address.

 Details on each instruction follow in the next sections.